 - Prices are very reasonable and much lower than some of the prime plans.

-Our choice may not be the best for you, so please take a look at all of these options and any others you find.
+Our choice may not be the best for you, so please look at these options and any others you find.
 Read the fine print, look at reviews, both positive and negative, and then make an educated choice for your price and coverage needs.

 Do you have any suggestions or experiences you want to share regarding travel insurance?
 We would love to hear them before we go, so please leave them in the comments.